- Position: Associate Professor in Audiology

 - BSc (Joint Hons) Physiology and Pharmacology

 - British Society of Audiology

-I am a BSc programme manager and lead and teach on a number of health science related modules.
-My areas of expertise are audio-vestibular science, disorders and assessment techniques (particularly electrophysiology) and research ethics, and I teach aspects relevant to these areas on a number of courses and modules.
-I use a range of innovative approaches and cutting-edge technologies top to support my teaching and enhance the student learning experience (e.g. SECTRA virtual anatomy, variable fidelity simulations).
+I was BSc programme leader for 7 years and am now deputy programme lead for the BSc Healthcare Science (Audiology).
+I lead and teach on a number of health science related modules.
+My areas of expertise are audio-vestibular science, disorders and assessment techniques (particularly electrophysiology) and research/education ethics, and I teach aspects relevant to these areas on a number of courses and modules.
+I use a range of innovative approaches and cutting-edge technologies to support my teaching and enhance the student learning experience (e.g. variable fidelity simulations).